torvalds/linux/Documentation/bpf/instruction-set.rst

     bpf_exit

   After the call the registers R1-R5 contain junk values and cannot be read.
-  An in-kernel `eBPF verifier`_ is used to validate eBPF programs.
+  An in-kernel verifier.rst is used to validate eBPF programs.

 Also in the new design, eBPF is limited to 4096 insns, which means that any program will terminate quickly and will only call a fixed number of kernel